jkreucher/BlackPillFromScratch/0-gpio/README.md

-# Getting the onboard led to work
+# Getting the GPIOs to work

 Copyright 2022  Jannik Kreucher